-Psychotherapy works for some people, drugs work for others, and for those less fortunate, nothing seems to work to treat their depression.
+Psychotherapy and lifestyle changes works for some people, drugs work for others, and for those less fortunate, nothing seems to work to treat their depression.
 For these treatment resistant individuals, one of the most effective treatments is electroconvulsive therapy, also known as electroshock treatment.

 Despite demonstrating relatively high effectiveness in treating various mental disorders in multiple studies, sticking electrodes to someone’s head and electrocuting their brain is clearly controversial to say the least, especially seeing as it can come with serious side effects including both short-term and long-term memory loss, prolonged seizures and stroke.
 Knowing in advance from analyzing someone’s genes if electroconvulsive therapy will work or not is a definite, risk-avoiding and cost-effective plus.

 In fact, researchers are approaching a consensus that it is each individual’s unique neurobiology, formed from genetic pot luck and a lifetime of gene-environment interactions shaping the networks in our brains and neuronal gene expression, that ultimately decides which type of treatment will work.

 This is simply because some treatments affect certain brain regions and cellular processes differently than other treatments do.
 It’s a very complex key (i.e. a treatment’s unique neurobiological effects) meets a vastly complex lock (i.e. a person’s unique neurobiology) scenario.